Can I be Heart-Centred and still be successful?

 To me, a heart-centred business is one where the business owner has gone into business because they are primarily motivated by making a difference to others, to “do good in the world” or to pursue a passion.
 The business owner considers their values – these might be fairness, respect, service, love, kindness and collaboration – to be of higher priority than getting clients or making money at all costs.

-A heart-centred business owner wants a truly successful and sustainable business that serves him or her – yet without compromising those values in pursuit of it.
+A heart-centred business owner also wants a truly successful and sustainable business that serves him or her – yet without compromising those values in pursuit of it.

-In other words, they want to sleep well at night
+They want a great business, and they want to sleep well at night

 BUT the thing is: